Now Available: Lead Poisoning Prevention Grant Funding Opportunity

 Applicants may apply to use funding for either a new activity or one that that is already in the planning stage.
 Applicants may not use grant funds to support attempts to influence legislation through direct or grassroots lobbying.
 For example, funds cannot be used for signage that endorses pending legislation or an elected official.

-Eligible applicants include local or regional nonprofit and community-based organizations (including public health institutes) and county, local, and tribal government agencies that are based in the United States and serve small and mid-sized cities (populations of 50,000 to 400,000 inhabitants).
+Eligible applicants include local or regional nonprofit and community-based organizations (including public health institutes) and county, local, and tribal government agencies that are based in the United States and serve small-to-mid-sized cities (populations of 50,000 to 400,000 inhabitants).
 For-profit and state-level organizations and agencies are not eligible to apply for this award.

 Online applications must be submitted by 5 p.m.
 ET, Friday, March 22, 2019.
 This competitive solicitation is being led by the National Center for Healthy Housing with funding from the Robert Wood Johnson Foundation and additional support from the New York Community Trust.